-And while Disney may not reveal the whole story in their movies, we can often find valuable messages sprinkled throughout – messages that can help us create a stronger bond with our partner.
+And while Disney may not reveal the whole story in their movies, we can often find valuable messages sprinkled throughout – messages that can help us in building intimacy in marriage or building intimacy in a relationship.

 “There’s no one I’d rather be than me.” – Wreck-It Ralph

-At the moment, you may not realize that true intimacy is impossible in the absence of appreciation – not only for your spouse, but also for yourself.
+At the moment, you may not realize that true intimacy or even being intimate is impossible in the absence of appreciation – not only for your spouse, but also for yourself.
 If you don’t value yourself, how can you expect someone else to?

 After all, even if your current relationship fails, you still have to live with yourself for the rest of your life.
-If you allow your partner to see the real you, you can reach a level of intimacy far beyond your own imperfections.
+If you allow your partner to see the real you, you can reach a level of romantic intimacy far beyond your own imperfections.

 “The very things that hold you down are going to lift you up.” – Dumbo

 ‘The trouble started two years before, when I told my first husband I was going to leave him,” she explains. ”At first, he seemed to agree with my decision.
 But as days went by he became increasingly aggressive and started threatening me.

 By sharing my burden I was able to let go.
 But it also enabled me to connect with my new partner in a way I never thought possible.
-The thing that had held me down before was now helping me lift up the intimacy in my current marriage.”
+The thing that had held me down before was now helping learn how to create intimacy in my current marriage.”